Category Archives: Russia

 Some of the other advantages of ethnography in general are relevant to the Russian case too: if a group under study is hard to reach e.g. ‘ordinary Russians’ who don’t take part in politics or polling, or whose livelihoods rely in part on the informal economy.
 If building trust relations with respondents is a prerequisite for the research e.g. people living in a society with a particularly repressive state.
 Where you are studying complex relationships or the dynamics of social processes e.g. the impact of war and economic pressures on attitudes towards the government.

 But how do we get to these insights?
-What’s special about the approach.
+What’s special about the approach?
 Sometimes overlooked is that it’s not just interviewing but also observing and even ‘participating’.
 William Foote Whyte, in 1984 wrote: ‘Observation guides us to some of the important questions we want to ask the respondent, and interviewing helps us to interpret the significance of what we are observing.’
 It’s a reinforcing loop of interpretation.

 Paul Willis, another important voice, said that to do an ethnography is to engage in everyday life for the purposes of reflection upon it.
 This is the essence of ‘the sociological imagination’.
 What’s that?
-Most simply, after C. Wright Mills, it’s the idea that ‘abstracted empiricism’ (data produce statistical assertions that then get collapsed into ‘scales’ of public opinion, for example) tend to lead us further away from a deep ‘awareness of the relationship between personal experience and the wider society’, unless we are careful.
+Most simply, after C. Wright Mills, it’s the idea that ‘abstracted empiricism’ (data produce statistical assertions that then get collapsed into ‘scales’ of public opinion, for example) tends to lead us further away from a deep ‘awareness of the relationship between personal experience and the wider society’, unless we are careful.
 So, Mills points out, writing in the 1950s, ‘voting behaviour’ might appear to be easily amenable to statistical investigation, but really, it tends to produce an analytically ‘thin’ version of reality: it ignores things like the party machinery for getting out the vote.
 It might ignore the role of the traditional or extended family in shaping political views.

 C. Wright Mills – a powerfully thinking life cut short